Defending our Democracy - Say No to Voter ID

 How much am I raising and why?

 To cover my legal fees, I have set up a crowdfunding page.
 I need your help to pay the court costs, the costs if we lose (nothing is certain) and at least some of our lawyers' costs who have all agreed to work at heavily discounted rates.
-The first stage is to raise £10,000 to start the ball rolling but we need to raise another £30,000 to see this through to the end.
+At this stage we are raising £50,000 to cover costs of the case so far but we need to raise another £20,000 to see this through to the end.

 I am not wealthy and call on all those concerned about the future of our democracy to help me take on this battle against the Government.
 Please contribute and share this page now!